getpopper/popper/docs/sections/extensions.md

 ```

 The `{url}` can reference any Git repository, allowing workflows to
-reference to actions outside of Github.
+reference actions outside of Github.
 For example:

 ```
 action "myaction on gitlab" {